 What They Eat

 Chickens are omnivores, eating all types of food.
-Outdoors, they find seeds, insects, grubs, and worms.
-On large farms today, chickens eat feeds packed with protein, carbohydrates, fats, vitamins, and minerals.
-Chickens are big drinkers.
-They swallow 2-3 times as much water as feed.
+Outdoors, they eat seeds, insects, grubs, worms and small animals such as mice and lizards.
+On large farms today, chickens eat a commercial diet packed with protein, carbohydrates, fats, vitamins and minerals.
+Chickens drink lots of water.
+They require 2-3 times as much water as feed per day.

 Where They Live

 Chickens live wherever humans do.
 People have developed different breeds to fit different environments.
-Some, such as Plymouth Rock chickens, are good foragers.
-Others, such as Araucanas, are well adapted to living indoors.
+Some breeds, such as Plymouth Rock, are good foragers.
+Others, such as Araucanas, are well-adapted to living indoors.
+In urban areas, backyard chickens are growing in popularity.

 What They Do